justinchoi001/liferay-learn-0/commerce/user-guide/catalog/managing-price/price-lists/creating-a-price-list/README.md

 # Creating a Price List

-A price list is an easy way to set alternate prices (higher or lower than the base price) for a given product or allow use of a currency other than the store’s default for selected Accounts and Account Groups.
+Price Lists are an easy way to set alternate prices (higher or lower than the base price) for a given product or allow use of a currency other than the store’s default for selected Accounts and Account Groups.

 This article describes how to create a price list.